brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-24-twusic-tweet-your-music.md

----
-layout: post
-title: Twusic - Tweet your Music
+# Twusic - Tweet your Music
----

 <a href="http://twusic.com/">Twusic</a> is Twitter meet Music.